You tried something and it didn’t work. How to embrace failure so you can try again and again

 Luckily my boss and mentor was the magnificent Brenda Abdilla.
 She laughed, put all her own anxiety aside, and said “How can we do this better next time?”

 The next time was a huge hit.
-We evaluated and made some tweaks.
+We evaluated, and got creative.
+We made it an art evening with local talent.
+We asked ourselves how can our marketing event benefit more people?
 The next event recovered all the money from both events in membership referrals and became a regular part of our marketing strategy.

 "There is no innovation and creativity without failure.
 Period." - Brene Brown